Patrick Moore returned to Madonna University in the summer of 2007 to become the fourth ever Director of Sports Information.

 Responsible for facilitating all interactions between the media and MU student-athletes and coaches, Moore is also responsible for all department publications including media guides, game and special event programs as well as schedule cards, posters and camp brochures.
-Moore has also crafted Crusader Nation's presence in the ever growing world of social media by creating and updating the MU Athletics' Twitter feed, Facebook page and Cover It Live blog accounts.
+Moore has also crafted Crusader Nation's presence in the ever growing world of social media by creating and updating the MU Athletics' Twitter and Instagram feeds, Facebook page and Cover It Live blog accounts.

 The guardian of the Madonna Athletics brand, Moore oversaw the redesign of both the Crusader logo (and its ancillary components) in 2011 as well as a complete redesign of MadonnaCrusaders.com in the summers of 2008 and 2011.

 In addition to his sports information duties, Moore also aids in the planning and execution of the annual Blue and Gold Awards, serves on the Madonna Athletics Hall of Fame and Julie Martin Memorial Scholarship selection committees as well as assisting athletics director Bryan Rizzo and assistant athletics director Noel Emenhiser with administrative duties with-in the department.
 Outside of the athletic department, Moore is a member of the University's Strategic Planning and Innovation Group as well as the Director's Council and sits on the Madonna Classic Golf Outing Committee which raises money each year for student scholarships.